 At myCareer University, we help young people launch remarkable careers.
 Educated young people’s biggest challenges today are unemployment (as high as 12.5% in the US and 25% in the Mediterranean countries), and underemployment (estimated at 51% of college graduates in the US).
 Yet, the career advice available to them is often inactionable, disengaging and irrelevant.
 It’s no surprise then that the 22-27 year olds feel anxious and uncertain about their future, and overwhelmed by finding fulfilling work.
 That’s where we step in.
 We digest career advice into actionable bite-sized takeaways, which we deliver digitally as a personalized step-by-step plan that our students can easily implement to gain clarity and launch their remarkable career.

-Neighbourhood Cares is a platform that uses map functionality to show elderly users events in their local area.
+Neighbourhood Cares is a platform that uses map functionality to show events for older people in your local area.
 For each event on the map, users will be able to see the date, time, location and website or Eventbrite link (if applicable) for booking.
 We will also be providing the option for small companies and social groups to upload their own events, using a built-in form that will then populate the map.
-Our social mission is to remove the notion that loneliness is a given part of ageing, and instead can be seen as a time of friendship and understanding.
-Whether used by the elderly themselves or on their behalf, we hope to improve visibility of social activities by bringing them all under one, easy-to-use platform.
+Our social mission is to remove the notion that loneliness is a given part of ageing, and instead can be seen as a time of friendship and independence.
+Whether it’s used by family members, or by older people themselves, we hope to improve visibility of social activities by bringing them all under one, easy-to-use platform.

 New Party Rules is a London based artist-led techno-cultural platform.
 We create live interactive experiences, games and events through conversation, play and digital technology for culturally curious audiences.
 We invent spaces for adults to play.
 As adults, we often don’t make enough time to play.
 Money and the daily obligations of life just get in the way.
 New party rules designs people-centred, technology-based, interactive events at the intersection of play, digital, enterprise and entertainment through games, conversations and collaborations to emphasise new narratives and perspectives.
 We build unique social environments to explore stories, experience new technologies, connect face to face with fellow humans and have fun.
 New Party Rules is an ever-evolving company whose ethos is “It’s a new era, there are no rules!”.
 Born out of a desire to develop experiential events and explore new models to engage new audiences.
 We build on the individual achievements of our founder and collaborators, utilising the combined 15 years of immersive industry experience piloting new experimental projects.
 We believe that experimentation is vital to nurturing and promoting new voices and frames of reference alongside those that already exist in this city.